 The pump may have to be supported or shimmed to provide for level operation or to eliminate vibration.

 Clearance

-It is recommended that 18 inches (457 mm) of clearance be provided in front of the back cover to permit removal of the cover and easy access to the pump interior.
-A minimum clearance of 6 inches (152,4 mm) must be maintained to permit removal of the cover.
+A minimum clearance of 18 inches in front of the cover plate is required to permit removal of the cover and easy access to the pump interior.